aws/aws-graviton-getting-started/java.md

 This page includes specific details about building and tuning Java application on Graviton.

 ### Java versions
+If you are still using JDK8, please stronly consider upgrading.
+There are significant performance improvements that you can benefit from, such as better JIT code generation, optimized GC at high thread counts, Arm-tuned Java monitors and locks, an improved SpinPause logic (with even more options in JDK17, like OnSpinWaitInstCount and OnSpinWaitInst), and using Arm intrinsics.

 JDK binaries for arm64 are available from a number of different sources.
 [Amazon Corretto](https://aws.amazon.com/corretto/) is continuing to improve performance of Java workloads running on Graviton processors and